Skip to main content

 Park History

-Restinga de Bertioga State Park was established by the São Paulo state government in response to accelerating coastal urbanization that threatened to eliminate the last significant restinga remnants along the densely developed Santos coast.
-The park was created as developers and municipalities began targeting previously protected coastal areas for tourism and residential infrastructure.
-Its location adjacent to Santos—one of South America's largest port cities—made the conservation of this coastal ecosystem particularly improbable and particularly valuable.
-The São Paulo Forestry Foundation manages the park in close coordination with the Bertioga municipal government, balancing conservation objectives with the intense recreational and real estate development pressures of the Santos metropolitan coastal zone.
+Restinga de Bertioga State Park was established by São Paulo State Decree no. 56.500 of 9 December 2010 in response to accelerating coastal urbanization that threatened to eliminate the last significant restinga remnants along the densely developed Santos coast.
+[1] The park was created as developers and municipalities began targeting previously protected coastal areas for tourism and residential infrastructure.
+Its location adjacent to Santos — one of South America's largest port cities — made the conservation of this coastal ecosystem particularly improbable and particularly valuable.
+The São Paulo Forestry Foundation (Fundação Florestal) manages the park in close coordination with the Bertioga municipal government, balancing conservation objectives with the intense recreational and real estate development pressures of the Santos metropolitan coastal zone.

 Major Trails And Attractions